bsquizz/ocdeployer/README.md

   --wipe, -w            Wipe the project (delete EVERYTHING in it) --list-routes, -r     List the routes currently configured in the project
                         and exit
-  --list-components, -l
-                        List base components available to select in the template dir and exit
+  --list-sets, -l       List service sets available to select in the template
+                        dir and exit
   --output {yaml,json}, -o {yaml,json}
                         When using --list-* parameters, print output in yaml or json format
+  --pick PICK, -p PICK  Pick a single component from a service set and deploy
+                        that.
+E.g. '-p myset/myvm'
 ```

 ## Details
 `ocdeployer` relies on 4 pieces of information:
 * A templates directory (default: `./templates`) -- this houses your OpenShift YAML/JSON templates as well as special config files (named `_cfg.yml`).
 You can split your templates into folders, called `service sets`, and define a `_cfg.yml` inside each of these folders which takes care of deploying that specific service set.
 The base `_cfg.yml` defines the deploy order for all service sets, as well as any "global" secrets/images that should be imported that all services rely on.
 * A custom scripts directory (default: `./custom`).
 This is optional.
-Python scripts can be placed in here which can be run at pre-deploy/deploy/post-deploy stages for specific components.
+Python scripts can be placed in here which can be run at pre-deploy/deploy/post-deploy stages for specific service sets.
 * A secrets directory (default: `./secrets`).
 This is optional.
 Openshift YAML files containing a secret or list of secrets can be placed in here.
 Service sets which require imported secrets can use the secrets in this directory.
 * An environment file.
 This is optional.
 Defines parameters that should be passed to the templates.